Yahyarumzan/shifra-content/safwa-al-tafsir/93 Decoding Surah al Duha.md

 <Vocabulary word="آوى">

-Keep the one under one's protection close.
+Keep someone under one's protection close

 </Vocabulary>

 <Vocabulary word="عائلاً">

-Very poor or the lowest of poverty.
+Very poor or the lowest of poverty

 </Vocabulary>

 ## Reason for revelation

-The prophet of God (ﷺ) complained for he did not stand for night prayer for two or three nights.
+The prophet of God (ﷺ) complained for he did not stand for night prayer for two or three nights, that is he did not receive any revelation for several days.
 Then, a woman came, *Umm Jamil*, the wife of *Abu Lahab* and she said:

 > O *Muhammad*, verily your devil did not come back and he has left you!
 I have not seen him around you for two or three nights.